 The story about KAW's support to KI

 In its pursuit of excellence and pursuing long-term goals, the Knut and Alice Wallenberg Foundation has awarded billions of Swedish kroner to researchers at Karolinska Institutet over the years.
-The Foundation, now celebrating its 100th anniversary, has grown into one of Europe’s largest private financiers of research, and the grants awarded by the Foundation have inspired numerous careers in research.
+The Foundation, celebrating its 100th anniversary in 2017, has grown into one of Europe’s largest private financiers of research, and the grants awarded by the Foundation have inspired numerous careers in research.

 The Knut and Alice Wallenberg Foundation (KAW) was founded in 1917, but it was not until 1940 that the first grant was awarded to a researcher from KI.
 The first man to attract the interest of KAW was neurophysiologist Ragnar Granit, who went on 23 years later to be awarded a Nobel Prize for his discoveries relating to colour vision.